 ‘I found out about this at a very stressful time when funds were very limited in our household.
 The provision has taken a huge financial burden away by the uniforms and I am incredibly grateful not only for this but by how confidentially it was given.’

 ‘I am very impressed with this.
 The staff are always very friendly and helpful and the very generous allowances given.
 I have spoken to them several times for advice and they have always pointed me in the right direction.’

 Students’ progress is regularly reviewed and intervention strategies put in place where appropriate.
 The purpose of the Pupil Premium funding is to close the gap between the performance of Pupil Premium students and the performance of all other students.

-We have analysed our GCSE results for the past three years and a post examination report can be found here.
+We have analysed our results for the last academic year and the results can be found here.
+GCSE Results Analysis

 We work closely with the Careers Service to ensure that all of our students progress on to post-16 courses or apprenticeships.